afinemax/Astron_2024/README.md

 - [ ] Understand how to use [fitburst](https://github.com/CHIMEFRB/fitburst)
   - [ ] Try using [fitburst](https://github.com/CHIMEFRB/fitburst) on the CHIME data I have

 - [ ] Try a Clustering algorithim for candidiates?
-Look inot DM scan
+Look into DM scan

 - [ ] Test pipeline on Crab or Pulsar and see how many Bursts we recover vs miss